top of page

-- May 9, 2025
+• May 9, 2025

-- 6 min read
+• 7 min read

-"Tiny Hands - Big Hearts": Toddler & Pre-K Gifts
+"Tiny Hands - Big Hearts": Easy Mother's Day Crafts for Preschoolers

 Get ready for Mother's Day gifts from preschoolers that moms and grandmas will cherish forever.
 These preschool-friendly projects are simple, sweet, and bursting with love.
-Expect some painted-stained fingers and proud smiles!
+Expect some painted-stained fingers and proud smiles.

 For a step-by-step tutorial on how to make this personalized Mother's Day gift, check out the Best Ideas for Kids Blog!

-2. 3D “Flower Garden” Card – Enjoy this Mother's Day card that's simple to craft and elevated by a 3D twist.
+2. 3D "Flower Garden" Card.
+Enjoy this Mother's Day card that's simple to craft and elevated by a 3D twist.
 Kids paint or color pieces of paper, which an adult or older sibling helps cut into circles of different sizes.
-Layer and glue them onto a folded card to make a floral arrangement that pops off the page!
+Layer and glue them onto a folded card to make a floral arrangement that pops off the page.
 This fun card lets little ones give flowers to Mom in a creative way.

 For further instructions, go to Hands On As We Grow.